FredrikM97/Medical-ROI/Meetings/Meeting.md

 	* Construct 9 global average CAMs
 	* Construct average CAM for same input image, over multiple attempts
 	* Refine code structure

+# Meeting 14 (2021-03-29)
+* Slawomir feedback:
+	- Model excessively complex
+	- Improve motivation of project

+* Try to make model simpler
+	- Should have at least two models to compare (?)
+	- Again explain with CAM / saliency etc

+* Link between regions and atlases
+	- n regions -> n networks, then need to combine to reach a classification
+	- Talaraich, thesis from Amira, nibabel?